now browsing by tag

 - renewing your mind worksheets

-- lessons on renewing the mind
+- lessons about renew your mind

 A teenage boy had just gotten his driving permit.
 He asked his dad, who was a pastor, if he could start using the car.
 His dad took him to his study and said to him, “I’ll make a deal with you.
 If you bring your grades up, study your Bible a little and get your hair cut and we’ll talk about it.”